黑料社区

 Office of the President

-In his first year as president of 黑料社区, Dr. Cole has been a steadfast advocate for first-generation students and families, addressing the FAFSA delay both locally and in Washington, D.C.
-He has championed the development of academic programs that serve Louisiana's most vulnerable families, such as expanding Midwifery programs.
+In keeping with the current times, Dr. Cole has been a steadfast advocate for first-generation students and families, addressing the FAFSA delays both locally and in Washington, D.C.
+He has championed the development of academic programs that serve Louisiana's most vulnerable families, including the expansion of Midwifery and Nursing programs.
+The University has recently received a 2.85 million dollar federal grant to strengthen and expand the Nursing and Health Science programs.
 Dr. Cole has also strengthened alumni engagement nationwide, sharing Loyola鈥檚 impactful story and successes.
-Leading the university through one of the most politically charged academic years in recent history, he leaned into the university's mission and values when responding to protests.
 Through it all, he has built a strong leadership team poised to navigate the evolving landscape of higher education and ensure a bright future for Loyola.

 Dr. Cole is the first person of color, and only the second layperson, to serve as president since Loyola鈥檚 founding in 1912.
 His commitment to the university is evident in his focus on mission-aligned partnerships, improving the school鈥檚 financial health and stability, and investing in those who work and learn at Loyola.
 He also plays an active role in the broader community, serving on the boards of the National Association of Independent Colleges and Universities (NAICU); the Association of Jesuit Colleges and Universities (AJCU), Economic Development Inc.鈥檚 , Greater New Orleans (GNO) Inc., and Business Council of New Orleans and the River Region (BCNO).
 Additionally, he has been named to Biz New Orleans鈥 2024 and 2025 .

 Dr. Cole鈥檚 dedication to Jesuit education continued as co-chair of the Mission Priority Examen at Marquette, and as a visiting team member for Mission Priority Examens at Creighton and Seattle universities.
+Dr. Cole has worked consistently to ensure ongoing education and mission development of faculty, staff, students and board members through intentional Ignatian mission formation training and development programs.

 Slide /